-Choosing the right crane for your construction project is vital to making sure the operation is a safe and effective one.
+Choosing the right crane for your project is vital to making sure the operation is a safe and effective one.
 If you select a crane that is improperly rated, or that is not designed for the type of ground it is going to sit upon, your project could experience some potentially dangerous and expensive issues.
 To choose the best type of crane for the job at hand, you should answer a series of questions.

-What Load is Being Lifted?
+What Load is Being Lifted by the Crane?

 Loads can shift at random intervals, and they may be balanced in unusual ways.
 One important part of deciding which kind of crane to use is to determine what type of load you are going to move.
 This inquiry process needs to include both the materials inside, and the method of containing them.
 A liquid inside a tank is going to have dramatically different movement characteristics than a flat car trailer full of tightly packed solid objects.
 Exploring the entire fleet of possibilities can benefit you if you are unaware of the types of cranes available to you.

-How High is the Work to Be Done?
+How High is the Work to be Done?

 The height of the work is going to impact how the boom is set up, as well as what kind of boom will be necessary.
 Furthermore, the extension of the crane’s boom can be affected by the wind, which increases exponentially as the height increases.
 In addition, the amount of counterweight needed to heft loads to ever-increasing heights needs to be calculated differently versus if the height is lower.
 Tower cranes now have dramatically higher capacity than they once did, and they can often lift over 1,000 meters into the air.

 How Far is the Load From the Crane?